-He lifted the old locket from around his neck and clicked it open.
-On one side was a fuzzy photograph of Isobel.
-On the other, a newer photograph of Ofelia.
+But when he thought of Isobel and Ofelia, of how long it had been since he’d seen them, he could.
+He lifted an old locket from around his neck and clicked it open.
+On one side was a silhouette of Isobel.
+On the other, one of Ofelia.
 Gareth sighed.

 Leandros looked up over the top of his reading glasses and raised an eyebrow at Thea.
 “I beg your pardon?”

-“Nothing, I just think being famous in any way, for anything, is more trouble than it’s worth.”
+“Not at all,” Roman said.
+“I just think being famous in any way, for anything, is more trouble than it’s worth.”